DolbyLaboratories/pmd_tool/README.md

 ### Prerequisites

-For Linux and OSX, the library and tool can be built using GNU makefiles.
-For Windows, Visual Studio 2015 and 2017 projects and solutions are provided.
-For all platforms, 64-bit targets are supported.
-For Linux, 32-bit platforms are supported.
+For all platforms, 64-bit targets are supported. (tested on Linux) For Linux, 32-bit platforms are supported.

+The following tools are required for building the libraries and tools:

+- CMake
+- Conan 1.XX (tested on 1.58)
+- Git LFS

 #### Professional Sound Card